rabbitmq/rabbitmq-website/site/web-stomp.md

 When no configuration is specified the Web STOMP plugin will listen on all interfaces on port 15674 and have a default user login/passcode of `guest`/`guest`.
 Note that this user is only [allowed to connect from localhost](/access-control.html) by default.
-We highly recommend creating a separate user production systems.
+We highly recommend creating a separate user for production systems.

-To change this, edit your
+To change the listener port, edit your
 [Advanced configuration file](/configure.html#configuration-file),
 to contain a `tcp_config` section with a `port` variable for the `rabbitmq_web_stomp` application.